Anoka, Minnesota

-Anoka (/əˈnoʊkə/ ə-NOH-kə) is a city in and the county seat of the Anoka County of the U.S. state of Minnesota.
+Anoka (/əˈnoʊkə/ ə-NOH-kə) is a city in and the county seat of Anoka County, Minnesota, United States.
 The population was 17,921 at the 2020 census.
-Located at the confluence of the Rum and Mississippi Rivers, Anoka is a northern suburb of the Twin Cities.
-It is nicknamed the "Halloween Capital of the World" because it hosted one of the first Halloween parades in 1920.
+Anoka is a northern suburb of the Twin Cities, at the confluence of the Rum and Mississippi Rivers.
+It is nicknamed the "Halloween Capital of the World" because in 1920 it hosted one of the first Halloween parades.
 It continues to celebrate the holiday each year with several parades.
-U.S. Highways 10 / 169 and State Highway 47 are three of Anoka's main routes, and it has a station on the Northstar Commuter Rail line to Minneapolis.
+U.S. Highways 10 / 169 and State Highway 47 are three of Anoka's main routes, and it had a station on the Northstar Line to Minneapolis.

 History

 Colonists first settled the site that is now Anoka in 1844.
 By the mid-1850s, Anoka had a school, a store and a flour mill.
 In 1856, C. C. Andrews called it a "large and handsome village" and noted that pine logs were floated down the Rum River to sawmills there.
 The city was formally incorporated in 1878.
-The name Anoka was possibly derived from two Indian words.
+The name Anoka may derive from two Indian words.
 Santee Dakota used anoka, meaning "on both sides" or "from both sides", referring to its location on both banks of the Rum River.
 Ojibwe used anoki, meaning "I work", referring to the town's busy local lumber sites.

 Anoka has a strong claim to having provided the first Union Army volunteers during the Civil War, as noted by a small plaque at the corner of West Main Street and Park Street.
 Alexander Ramsey, Minnesota's governor in 1861, was in Washington, D.C., when Fort Sumter was fired upon.
-He immediately offered a regiment to the War Department and telegraphed former governor Willis Arnold Gorman and Lieutenant Governor Ignatius L. Donnelly that morning.
-Gorman, attending a district court session in Anoka, received the note by messenger from St. Paul and called a court recess, asking for volunteers.
+He immediately offered a regiment to the War Department and telegraphed former governor Willis Arnold Gorman and Lieutenant Governor Ignatius L. Donnelly.
+Gorman, attending a district court session in Anoka, received the note by messenger from Saint Paul and called a court recess, asking for volunteers.
 Aaron Greenwald, who has an "island" named after him on Lake George, and five others stepped forward; Greenwald was the first to sign.
 He died on July 5, 1863, after sustaining a mortal wound as a member of the 1st Minnesota Infantry in defense against Pickett's Charge at the Battle of Gettysburg.